Brigham Young and the Mountain Meadows Massacre: Young's belated message to Isaac C. Haight, acting commander of the Iron County Brigade

 Young's message of reply to Haight, dated September 10, 1857, read:

 In regard to emigration trains passing through our settlements, we must not interfere with them until they are first notified to keep away.
 You must not meddle with them.
 The Indians we expect will do as they please but you should try and preserve good feelings with them.
 There are no other trains going south that I know of[.]
 [I]f those who are there will leave let them go in peace.

 However, by the time that the express rider delivered Young's letter to Haight, the massacre at Mountain Meadows had already taken place.
 According to trial testimony given later by Haslam, when Haight read Young's words, he sobbed like a child and could manage only the words, "Too late, too late."
+Some have argued that since Young understood that an engagement may have already taken place, he tailored his response knowing the message would be used as evidence in the aftermath, and could serve to limit his own liability.

 Historians debate whether the Haight letter absolves Young of any complicity.
 Mormon historian Juanita Brooks believes that the letter demonstrates that Young "did not order the massacre, and would have prevented it if he could."
 Brooks writes, "While Brigham Young and other church authorities did not specifically order the massacre, they did preach sermons and set up social conditions that made it possible."
 Brooks has argued the massacre was an overreaction by Mormon militia forces which resulted in the death of settlers and the tarnishing of the Church's reputation.

 In Blood of the Prophets, Mormon historian William Bagley echoes David White's conclusion that the letter does not absolve Young of any wrongdoing.
 Bagley notes that Young often started his letters with broad generalizations with little meaning and then conceal the main message in one or two terse sentences in the middle of the text.
 In this case, the "real message" would have been that the Indians should be left to "do as they please."
 In such a framework, the message to "not interfere" would be subordinate to the main message: let nothing stand in the way of the Mormon-Paiute alliance.